dimdenGD/ultimate-express/README.md

 2. Do not use external `serve-static` module.
 Instead use built-in `express.static()` middleware, which is optimized for uExpress.

+3. Do not use `body-parser` module.
+Instead use built-in `express.text()`, `express.json()` etc.

-3. Do not set `body methods` to read body of requests with GET method or other methods that don't need a body.
+4. Do not set `body methods` to read body of requests with GET method or other methods that don't need a body.
 Reading body makes server about 10k req/sec slower.

-4. By default, µExpress creates 1 (or 0 if your CPU has only 1 core) child thread to improve performance of reading files.
+5. By default, µExpress creates 1 (or 0 if your CPU has only 1 core) child thread to improve performance of reading files.
 You can change this number by setting `threads` to a different number in `express()`, or set to 0 to disable thread pool (`express({ threads: 0 })`).
 Threads are shared between all express() instances, with largest `threads` number being used.
 Using more threads will not necessarily improve performance.
 Sometimes not using threads at all is faster, please [test](https://github.com/wg/wrk/) both options.

 ## WebSockets